Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 Overview

-This Computing MSc course provides you with the additional option to apply for a ‘work placement’ opportunity.
+Our masters in computing provides you with the additional option to apply for a ‘work placement’ opportunity.
 The ‘work placement’, which if secured, is designed to further develop your skills, knowledge and professional experience with the aim of maximising your employability prospects.

 Highlights

-• Specialist or broad pathway available
+• Specialist or broad pathway available.

 • Interactive Teaching with small classroom sizes.